anshumaantgi/StuBid/README.md

 #### Prerequisites

-1. Download the Source Code from the repo , Development Branch.
+1. Download the Source Code from the repo, Main Branch.
 2. Run the terminal on the source code directory
 3. Run CLI command:
     ```sh